ricardodpcosta/CFDLab/Incompressible_Fluid_Flows/INSE_01/README.md

 \end{array}
 $$

-The **boundary conditions** prescribed for both the pressure and velocity correspond to the **periodic boundary condition** on the four sides of the domain, considering the repetition of the solution in both directions, that is
+The **boundary conditions** prescribed for both the pressure and velocity correspond to the **periodic boundary condition** on the four boundary sides, considering the repetition of the solution in both directions, that is

 $$
 \begin{array}{ll}